messi-yang/ggol/README.md

     "github.com/DumDumGeniuss/ggol"
 )

-// Define your area type, in standard Conway's
+// Define your unit type, in Conway's
-// Game of Life, an area can have a live cell at most,
+// Game of Life, the smallest unit refers to a cell,
-// so we need the field "HasLiveCell" here. type CgolArea struct {
+// and the only information we need to know is "Alive". type CgolUnit struct {
-    HasLiveCell bool
+    Alive bool
 }

 // This is the core part of the game, it tells the game
-// how to generate the next status of the given area.
+// how to generate the next status of the given unit.
 // This generator here implements 4 basic rules of Conways Game
-// of Life, if you want, you can add your custom rules here :). func cgolNextAreaGenerator(
+// of Life, if you want, you can add your custom rules here :). func cgolNextUnitGenerator(
-    // Coordinate of the given area.
+    // Coordinate of the given unit.
     coord *ggol.Coordinate,
-    // Pointer to the current area status. area *CgolArea,
+    // Pointer to the current unit status. unit *CgolUnit,
-    // A getter for getting adjacent areas, check this type ggol.AdjacentAreaGetter[T] for details. getAdjacentArea ggol.AdjacentAreaGetter[CgolArea], ) (nextCgolArea *CgolArea) {
+    // A getter for getting adjacent units, check this type ggol.AdjacentUnitGetter[T] for details. getAdjacentUnit ggol.AdjacentUnitGetter[CgolUnit], ) (nextCgolUnit *CgolUnit) {
-    newArea := *area
+    nextUnit := *unit

     // Get live adjacent cells count
     // We need to to implement 4 basic rules of